TechniquesStandard

 How 4-7-8 works

 The 4-7-8 pattern combines two mechanisms.
-First, the exhale is roughly twice the inhale — long exhales lean on the parasympathetic branch, slowing heart rate and lowering arousal.
-Second, the 7-second hold between inhale and exhale creates a mild CO₂ rise that engages chemoreceptor habituation over time.
-Together they produce a deeper single-session downshift than a simple 4:6 pattern.
+First, the exhale is roughly twice the inhale — long exhales slow the rhythm and can support a lower-arousal state during comfortable practice.
+[1]Second, the 7-second hold between inhale and exhale adds a mild tolerance challenge.
+Together they produce a stronger subjective downshift than a simple 4:6 pattern for some people, but only when the counts stay smooth.

 Andrew Weil popularised the specific 4-7-8 numbers, but the mechanism does not require them.
 The exhale-to-inhale ratio (about 2:1) is what does the physiological work.
 Three-five-six lands you in the same territory with less strain.